tomins/FinalYearProject/README.md

   -

 **Step 2: Create Filter**
-  - Create a dropdown list with the following (All sliders)
+  - DONE Create a dropdown list with the following (All sliders)
-  -   - Distance slider between .2 -> 2 miles
+  -   - DONE Distance slider between .2 -> 2 miles
-  -   - Price (minimum charge) between free -> £10
+  -   - DONE Price (minimum charge) between free -> £10
-  -   - Crimes between 1-10 scale
+  -   - DONE Crimes between 1-10 scale
-  - Create method to check each of these
+  - DONE KINDA Create method to check each of these **Step 2.5: Gets the geolocation of each of the parkingZones**
+  - Add a latlng area to ParkingZone (migrate)
+  - When each one is found use the geocoder from google
+  - Will then allow step 3 to go easier
+**Step 3: Get all parking within a distance**
+  - Create a searchByDistance in views.py in parkingZone
+  -   - Takes in a latLong of the users location and distance wanted
+  -   - Gets the geolocation of each of the parkingZones(maybe go back and do this for each one on creation (step 2.5))
+  -   - Compare distance and if less then the distance wanted then add it to the list of ParkingZones to return